 Brown worked for a printer in Philadelphia when he was fourteen.
 It was there where he learned the skill of lithography.
 His next job, at age 17, was as a hotel steward and porter.
 There, his painting caught the attention of the local paper which may have prompted Brown to leave Sacramento and head for San Francisco where he was hired as an artist by a German printer Charles Conrad Kuchel.
 While working for Kuchel, Brown’s main role was to draw panoramic views of towns as well as the homes and properties of prominent citizens, which Kuchel lithographed and sold.

 In 1867 when Kuchel died, Brown bought the business from Kuchel’s widow and renamed it G.T.
 Brown & Co., continuing to document gold rush towns and other area settlements.
+The company also provided letterhead and business cards; printed labels for salmon cans for John Sullivan Deas; a Black entrepreneur and industry leader in the salmon canning industry in British Columbia.
+Another business line was branding for companies such as Wells Fargo Mining Co, Levi Strauss, and Ghiradelli Chocolate.

-Brown became restless again and perhaps to see remote parts of B.C. he joined a geological survey party in 1882, which travelled through Kamloops, the Okanagan valley, the Similkameen area and the Fraser River.
+Brown became restless again and perhaps to see remote parts of B.C. he joined a geological survey party in 1882, which traveled through Kamloops, the Okanagan valley, the Similkameen area and the Fraser River.
 He then established a studio in Victoria in the Occidental Hotel at the corner of Wharf and Johnson Streets.

 While in Victoria, Brown continued to establish himself as a landscape painter of note including landscapes of the Gorge, Esquimalt, Victoria and the surrounding area.

+The painting in progress on the easel is “Valley of the Similkameen (1883)”.
 In the summer of 1883 Brown held an art show that was promoted by the British Colonist.

 In 1886 he returned to Portland, became a member of the Portland Art Society and again opened up his own studio.